SirDoggyJvla/Archive.Azakaela-s-Modding-Tools/README.md

 - https://azakaela.itch.io/pz-recorded-media-maker-tool
 - Azakaela themselves (python code)

-The [`source_main.py`](Azakaela's%20Recorded%20Media%20Maker%20Tool/source_main.py) file is not the entire source code but from Azakaela's words, is the main code of the tool.
+The [`main.py`](Azakaela's%20Recorded%20Media%20Maker%20Tool/source_main.py) file is not the decompiled tool but was provided by Azakaela, which from their word is the main code used.

 ## Azakaela's Distribution Maker
 ![Logo of the distribution maker tool](Azakaela%27s%20Distribution%20Maker/Azakaela%27s%20Distribution%20Maker%20-%20preview.png)